chbrown/scripts/README.md

 It will exit gracefully if the original does not exist, or if the target `$1.tar.bz2` file already exists.

+# total

+Sum all numbers given on stdin, separated by any kind of whitespace.

+Uses `tr`, `paste`, and `printf` to format the input into an equation format.

+Then runs `bc` ("An arbitrary precision calculator language") to compute the sum.

+    printf "1\n2 3\n4 5 6" | total

 # transpose

 Super-complicated Awk script for transposing like in Excel.